A summary of Gunma's recommended ski resorts: Great potential for powder snow and freeriding

 ■ Kawaba's recommended video

-Tanbara is known as a beginner-friendly ski resort, with 80% of its runs being designed for beginners.
-Conveniently located just two hours from central Tokyo, and with the well-equipped ski center at the base of the mountain, it's bustling with families on weekends.
+Tambara is famous as a beginner-friendly ski resort, with 80% of its courses suitable for beginners.
+Its easy accessibility, about two hours from central Tokyo, and the well-equipped ski center at the base of the mountain make it a popular spot for families on weekends.

 Top elevation